isoaxe/put-gang-console/README.md

 If creating a new platform (i.e. outside of Put Gang) from this repository, set up a new [Firebase project](https://firebase.google.com/) first.
 This will be required for hosting, functions and Firestore database.

 Either way, fork the project and run the following shell commands.

+### `npm install -g firebase-tools`

+After setting up the Firebase project, install the Firebase CLI.

+### `firebase login`

+You will also need to [login](https://firebase.google.com/docs/cli#sign-in-test-cli) and link this project to the remote, which will be the Google account associated with it.